whosonfirst/whosonfirst-sources/sources/README.md

 _Mapzen is an open, sustainable, and accessible mapping platform.
 Our tools let you display, search, and navigate your world._

-_This is a Mapzen-derived source._
+_This is a Mapzen associated source._

 * id: `404734197`
 * name: `mapzen`